Ranchofromxgd/Gene-matrix-for-side-effect-prediction/README.md

 Firstly,some drugs (about 10~20%) are lack of genes targets data, which makes our model unstable and hard to reach a convergence.

-Secondly,the genes data in each drug-drug transaction is limited,thus too similar for classifier to distinguish,which also detrimental for our training session.
+Secondly,the genes data in each drug-drug transaction is limited and mostly common gene,thus too similar for classifier to distinguish,which also detrimental for our training session.

 # Conclusion
 May be we cannot rely on gene-gene relations to predict side effect due to the limited info we have